-In most states, the next step after an initial denial is called a “request for reconsideration.”
+The next step after an initial denial is called a "request for reconsideration."
 This has to be filed within sixty (60) days of being denied.
-The reality is that most requests for reconsideration are denied—this means that, ultimately, requests for reconsiderations end up being decided by an administration law judge (ALJ) at the hearing level.
-If you live in a state that has eliminated the request for reconsideration step, you will simply request a hearing after your initial denial.
-This procedure may speed up the decision-making process, but isn’t an option in all states.
+The reality is that most requests for reconsideration are denied—this means that, ultimately, requests for reconsiderations end up being decided by an administrative law judge (ALJ) at the hearing level.

-If your request for reconsideration is denied, or if you are in a state that has eliminated the request for reconsideration, the next step is to ask for a hearing in front of an ALJ.
+If your request for reconsideration is denied, the next step is to ask for a hearing in front of an ALJ.
 This request must be made within sixty (60) days of being denied your request for reconsideration.
 Cases that are ultimately approved are usually approved at the hearing level.

 If your claim is denied by an ALJ at the hearing level, you can appeal the denial to the Appeals Council (AC).
 Like the previous requests, this one must also be made within sixty (60) days of your denial.
 The AC may or may not decide to review your claim.
 If the AC decides to review your claim, it can conclude that the ALJ's denial was wrong and award you benefits accordingly or can send your claim back to the ALJ to be reviewed.

 This is the final stage in the appeals process and most claims never get to this point.
 Federal appeals require that the claimant submit a brief, a detailed explanation of why you think the prior decisions in your case were wrong.
 Federal briefs are difficult to write and must comply with complex federal rules.
 For this reason, it is particularly helpful to have a disability attorney who is licensed to practice in federal court to represent you at this stage.